 MOD USA/6A1A3/7

-5.317A Those parts of the band 698-960 MHz in Region 2 and the band 790-960 MHz in Regions 1 and 3 which are allocated to the mobile service on a primary basis are identified for use by administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolutions 224 (Rev.WRC-12) and 749 (Rev.WRC-12), as appropriate.
+5.317A Those parts of the band 614-960 MHz which are allocated to the mobile service on a primary basis are identified for use by administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolutions 224 (Rev.WRC-15) and 749 (Rev.WRC-12), as appropriate.
 This identification does not preclude the use of these bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-(WRC-12)
+(WRC-15)

 Reasons: Globally harmonized allocations to the mobile service in the 614-960 MHz frequency range would enable introduction of innovative broadband services, such as IMT, while preserving access to spectrum for the existing services, such as broadcasting.
 The new allocation to the mobile service would provide administrations with the necessary flexibility to maximize spectrum utilization consistent with their domestic timetables, requirements and objectives.